Wednesday, July 30, 2014

 Thousands of dogs, cats, ferrets vaccinated at MCHD weekend rabies clinics in Mobile

-MOBILE, Ala. -- Every month, the Mobile County Health Department’s veterinarian provides hundreds of residents with low-cost vaccines for their dogs, cats and ferrets at a variety of locations.
+MOBILE, Ala. -- Every month, the Mobile County Health Department’s

+rabies vaccinations to pet owners for a variety of reasons.
 Rabies is a virus that attacks the central nervous system.
 It is transmitted from infected mammals to man and is fatal once symptoms appear.
 Symptoms of rabies include unusual behavior, irritability, headache, fever, inability to eat or drink, balance problems, circling, seizures, coma, and, finally, death.
 All warm-blooded mammals, including humans, are susceptible to rabies.

 Exposure to rabies may be minimized by eliminating all stray cats and dogs; having pet dogs, cats and ferrets vaccinated; staying away from wild animals, especially those acting abnormally; and not keeping exotic or wild animals as pets, health officials said.